input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

 broadcast.
 It's not a requirement for Shelley, but eventually we may want to use a mitigating broadcast scheme.
 Such a solution could include bouncing new transactions through other edge nodes, by way of an intermediate core node.

+Comment: Marcin

+> Do you foresee something like cardano on top of tor-like network?

 ## Implementation